-Get there when this Walt Disney World® Resort theme park opens to avoid long lines at Pandora — The World of Avatar.
+Get there when this Walt Disney World® Resort theme park opens for the best shot at getting on Pandora — The World of Avatar.
 Expedition Everest — Legend of the Forbidden Mountain® is the best attraction to ride at night.
-Speaking of the evening, the second showing of Rivers of Light is less crowded.
+Speaking of the evening, the second showing of Rivers of Light is less crowded, when the show is available.
 Finally, DinoLand U.S.A.® is full of fun activities not found at many of Walt Disney World’s other parks.
 Get discount tickets.

 Learn more: Star Wars Galaxy's Edge

 If you arrive before this Walt Disney World Resort theme park opens, you’ll have time to do everything!
 Check out all the entertainment in each country’s pavilion in the World Showcase — you might even see some friends from your favorite movies while you’re at it.
-If you want a great spot for the new, limited-time Epcot Forever evening fireworks spectacular (or its upcoming, permanent replacement, HarmoniUS), grab something to eat and secure a space about an hour before showtime.
+If you want a great spot for the evening fireworks spectacular, when available, grab something to eat and secure a space about an hour before showtime.
 Also, the park’s walkways and secluded paths are some of the best places to relax and take photos within the pavilions.
 Get discount tickets.

 Make sure to visit the back of the park so you can explore Cypress Gardens — a beautiful botanical garden that was part of LEGOLAND’s predecessor of the same name, which was Florida’s original theme park.
 LEGO® collectors, take note that you can trade LEGO Minifigures with any of the park’s team members!
 Get discount tickets.